MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/synchronisation.md

 - During the time when 1 thread is sleeping, the other thread may increment the shared counter.
 - The 2 threads simply go on their way and not coordinate with each other.

-> What we are having here is `Race Condition`.
-A race condition occurs when two or more threads can access `shared data` and they try to `change it at the same time`.
+> This is what a **Race Condition** is.
+A race condition occurs when two or more threads can access **shared data** and they try to **change it at the same time**.

-### How to resolve the problem?
+### How to prevent race conditions in OpenMP?

-There are a few ways we can resolve the race condition in OpenMP:
+There are a few approaches we can take:

 * **Critical construct**: This restricts the code so that only one thread can do something at a time (in our example, only 1 thread can increment the counter at a time).
-However, it is `bad for performance` and possibly destroy a lot of the gains from running code in parallel in the first place.
+It's used to specify a **critical region** which is another term for serial execution.

 ```c
 int main() {